TiboPowershell/PowershellBlog/_posts/2024-12-28-Export-Access-Packages-Resources.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/excel.png)

-Filtering on GroupDisplayname we can see that PIM_Security_Sentinel_Reader is in the following Access Packages:
+Filtering on GroupDisplayname we can see that PIM_Security_Sentinel_Reader is a resource of the following Access Packages:

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/excel2.png)